Can You Get Hiv From A Tattoo

 Comprehensive Overview

 HIV, or Human Immunodeficiency Virus, is a virus that attacks the body's immune system.
+HIV is primarily transmitted through specific bodily fluids, including blood, semen, vaginal fluids, rectal fluids, and breast milk.
 If left untreated, HIV can lead to AIDS (Acquired Immunodeficiency Syndrome), a condition where the immune system is severely compromised, making the body vulnerable to opportunistic infections and certain cancers.
-HIV is primarily transmitted through specific bodily fluids, including blood, semen, vaginal fluids, rectal fluids, and breast milk.
 For transmission to occur, these fluids must come into contact with a mucous membrane (such as those found in the rectum, vagina, or mouth), damaged tissue, or be directly injected into the bloodstream.

 Historically, the early days of the AIDS epidemic were marked by widespread fear and misinformation.
-Transmission routes were not fully understood, leading to stigma and discrimination against those infected.
+Which means transmission routes were not fully understood, leading to stigma and discrimination against those infected.
 As scientific knowledge advanced, it became clear that HIV is not transmitted through casual contact, such as hugging, sharing utensils, or using the same toilet.
 This understanding has been crucial in reducing stigma and promoting safer practices.
 In the context of tattooing, the focus shifted towards implementing rigorous sterilization and hygiene protocols to prevent bloodborne pathogen transmission.

 Trends and Latest Developments